bokeh/bokeh/sphinx/source/docs/user_guide/cli.rst

 .. _userguide_cli:

-Using the Command Line
+Using the command line
 ======================

-It is possible to generate various kinds of output from Bokeh programmatically.
-The use of ``output_file``, ``output_notebook``, etc. has been demonstrated previously in many areas of the User Guide.
+You can produce a wide range of Bokeh outputs programmatically with functions such as :func:`~bokeh.io.output_file` and :func:`~bokeh.io.output_notebook`.

-However, Bokeh also provides a command line tool ``bokeh`` that can often offer a more flexible way to generate different kinds of output from the same source code, as well as making it easier to and faster to iterate.
+However, this isn't the only way to work with the library.
+The ``bokeh`` command line tool often offers better flexibility and makes iteration easier and faster.

-See the Reference Guide section :ref:`bokeh.command` for details.
+See :ref:`bokeh.command` for more information.